P0rc0D10/drylungs/content/about.md

 ---
 title: "About"
-description: "About Dry Lungs Records"
+description: "About Malfunzionato Music Group"
 menu:
   nav:
     weight: 200